hazelcast/hazelcast/site/docs/tutorials/kafka.md

 ---
-title: Process Events from Apache Kafka
+title: Connect to Apache Kafka
 description: How to use Jet for processing data streaming from Apache Kafka.
 ---